 Partnerships

 Innovative Concepts

+Grants

 LINKS TO BUDGET AND OTHER PLANS

 The Education Master Plan is the basis for all planning within the college.
-The plan was created, vetted, and approved by the entire college during the 2010-2011 academic year and is integrated into all of the other planning functions within the college.
-Goals and objectives derived from the Facilities Plan and the Technology Plan are to be incorporated into the overall plan to provide seamless integration of the planning process.
+The plan was created, vetted, and approved by the entire college during the 2010-2011 academic year and is integrated into all other planning functions within the college.
+Objectives and goals derived from the Facilities Plan and the Technology Plan are to be incorporated into the overall plan to provide seamless integration of the planning process.
 The goals and initiatives in the Education Master Plan are provided to all programs and departments for use in their particular planning components.

 PROGRAM REVIEW

-Planning-The Education Master Plan goals and objectives are sent to the programs and departments at the beginning of the Program Review preparation year (see figure #3).
+Planning-The Education Master Plan goals and initiatives are sent to the programs and departments at the beginning of the Program Review self-study process (see figure #3).
 During this time, discussions can take place to review the current plans and directions of the program/department and provide ample time to restructure programs and design/redesign curriculum and programs to address these objectives and goals.
-By reviewing and addressing these goals prior to beginning the program review cycle, the goals and objectives become completely integrated into the program review.
+By reviewing and addressing these goals prior to beginning the program review cycle, the goals and objectives Education Master Plan becomes completely integrated into the program/department self-study process.

-Data Gathering-The program review actually begins the spring semester of the Program Review Preparation year and includes
+Data Gathering-The pA program/department self-study begins in the spring semester, and includes

 documentation of evidence; needs assessments;

 curriculum updates;

 surveys of students, faculty, staff, and administrators;

 business and industry partner advisory comments and recommendations;

-review of Program/Course Student Learning Outcomes; assessment and revision;
+review of Program/Course Student Learning Outcomes, assessment and revision;

 facility needs;

 staffing needs; and

 any additional items that could potentially require resource allocation.

-Student Learning Outcomes, Program Student Learning Outcomes and Institutional Student Learning Outcomes (SLOs, PSLOs, ISLOs) will be collected at the end of each fall semester by all disciplines, whether they are going through the full program review cycle or the annual cycle.
-The outcomes from the student assessment will be discussed by the discipline faculty at the spring faculty meeting.
+Outcome data will be collected at the end of each fall semester by all disciplines, programs, and departments, whether they are going through the self-study cycle or the annual report cycle.
+The outcomes from student assessment will be discussed by discipline faculty at the spring faculty meeting.
 Discussions will center on student achievement of SLOs/PSLOs/ISLOs as they relate to the Education Master Plan goals, and adjustment to these goals and outcomes will be made to ensure student success.
+Service and administrative departments will undertake a similar discussion regarding service area outcomes (SAOs) during the summer or early in the fall semester.

-Writing Phase-During the fall semester following the program review preparation year, the program/department prepares its Program Review Report, outlining the findings from the data gathering cycle, reviewing the current structure and goals, and then preparing an action plan and resource allocation predictions for both the following year and the next five years.
+Writing Phase-During the fall semester summer following the program review spring preparations for the self-study preparation year, the program/department prepares and writes its Program Review ReportSelf-Study, outlining the findings from the data gathering cycle, reviewing the current structure and goals, and then preparing an action plan and resource allocation predictions for both the following year and the next five years.
 Each of these planning documents should link to a specific Master Plan objective or goal with justification for resource allocation needs.
 As part of the writing phase, evaluation of the program review process should be assessed in terms of relevance, efficiency, and ways to improve the process, thus providing a true reflection of the process.
-A final copy of the Program Review Report shall be submitted to the Instructional Dean or Department Manager for inclusion in Wing planning and budgetary request preparation.
+A final copy of the Program/Department Self-Study shall be submitted to the Instructional Dean or Department Manager for inclusion in Wing planning and budgetary request preparation.
+The original self-study shall be submitted to the Program Review Committee during the fall semester.

 Figure #3